viamrobotics/docs/docs/tutorials/projects/claw-game.md

 In order to house the prizes, you’ll need to enclose three of the sides (front, left, and right sides) of the upper cabinet with plexiglass.

-1. Have someone hold the plexiglas in place while you carefully pre-drill holes for the wood screws.
+1. Have someone hold the plexiglass in place while you carefully pre-drill holes for the wood screws.
 1. Carefully screw the wood screws in place, being sure not to tighten excessively, as this can crack the plexiglass.
 1. Add a short barrier in the back to stop the prizes from falling out.
    We used the remaining 2x4 section for this.